Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 Your phone is always listening to you — if you let it.
 It can be a helpful tool for answering your questions, following commands and showing you things you might want to buy.
 But it's important to remember that hackers can also access your microphone if you're not careful.

-What you do to protect your privacy and personal data is up to you, but following the tips outlined in this article or getting one of the best VPN services will help you take control of your eavesdropping phone.
+What you do to protect your online privacy and personal data is up to you, but following the tips outlined in this article or getting one of the best VPN services will help you take control of your eavesdropping phone.